AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 Initial solution
 ^^^^^^^^^^^^^^^^^^^^^

 An initial field of the main variables is always required to start a simulation.
-Ideally, you want for this initial solution to approximate the final steady-state solution as much as possible.
+Ideally, you want for this initial solution to approximate the final (steady-state in our case) solution as much as possible.
 This will speed up the initial transient and avoid many convergence issues.
-In the present tutorial, an initial solution is constructed by imposing the same inlet hyperbolic tangent of mixture fraction than described in subsection :ref:`sec:TUTO1::InflowSpec` everywhere in the domain; and reconstructing the mass fraction profiles.
+In the present tutorial, an initial solution is constructed by imposing the same inlet hyperbolic tangent of mixture fraction than described in subsection :ref:`sec:TUTO1::InflowSpec` everywhere in the domain; and reconstructing the species mass fraction profiles from it.
 To ensure ignition of the mixture, a progressively widening Gaussian profile of temperature is added, starting from about 1 cm, and stretching until the outlet of the domain.
 The initial temperature field is shown in Fig :numref:`fig:InitialSol`, along with the parameters controlling the shape of the hot spot.

 .. |c| image:: ./Visualization/InitialSol.001.png
      :width: 100%